codingforpleasure/customized-workspace/Ubuntu/useful-resources/matplotlib.md

 Let's take 6 distnict colors from the palette named: `Dark2` [Dark2 - Pallete](https://matplotlib.org/stable/tutorials/colors/colormaps.html#qualitative)

-Each palette has a field `N`, which consist the number of colors in the palette.
+Each palette consists a field `N`, which consist the number of colors in the palette.

 ```python
 print(f"Number of colors is the pallete is: {plt.cm.Dark2.N}")